abacusmodeling/abacus-develop/doc/install.md

 ### Build and install ABACUS with CMake

+We recommend building ABACUS with `cmake` to avoid dependency issues. `Makefile` is deprecated.

 #### Configure

-We recommend building ABACUS with `cmake` to avoid dependency issues.
 ABACUS requires a minimum `cmake` version of `3.18`.
 Check the version of `cmake`  on your machine with:

 ```bash